pawel-polyai/budzianowski.github.io/cv.md

 The current (full) version of my CV can be found [here](https://github.com/budzianowski/budzianowski.github.io/blob/master/data/cv.pdf).

-## Education
-1. University of Cambridge – PhD in Dialogue Systems, Machine Learning, supervised by dr. Milica Gasic
-2. University of Cambridge - MPhil in Machine Learning, Speech and Language Technology, supervised by dr. Richard Turner
-3. Adam Mickiewicz University in Poznań - BA and MA in mathematics, supervised by prof. Ryszard Doman
-4. Poznan University of Economics - BA in economics, supervised by dr. Jacek Wallusch

-## Teaching
-1. Demonstrator for Inference (3F8), Departament of Engineering, University of Cambridge 2018
-2. Demonstrator for Reinforcement Learning, Departament of Engineering, University of Cambridge 2017-2018
-3. Demonstrator for Statistical Dialogue Systems, Departament of Engineering, University of Cambridge 2017
-4. Introduction to programming language 'R', Faculty of Mathematics and Computer Science, Adam Mickiewicz University in Poznań, 2014-2015

 ## Academic achievements
 1. Best Student Paper Award, ICASSP, 2018
 2. Second place in [Data Science Game 2016](http://www.datasciencegame.com/press) - an international data science competition